NicoDaSkater/unit-2-practice-assessment/README.md

 ```
 **tags:** #mutability
 **key:** "`b` points to the same object referenced by `a`"
+Prediction:`"Cielo"` will be logged to the console, because the variable `b` point to the reference of variable `a` that stores the object

+Actual Output: `"Cielo"` is logged to the console

 10. **Where does the following code throw an error?
 What type of error?
 Why?**